TotalGriffLock/nagios-plugins/checkAzureLogicApp/README.md

 # checkAzureLogicApp

-A script to check the run history of a logic app in Azure It can probably be used for checking event history on nearly any kind of Azure object
+A script to check the run history of a logic app in Azure.
+It can probably be used for checking event history on nearly any kind of Azure object.

 Requires you to create an application in Azure AD and create a token under that application.
 That application must then have enough permissions granted to review the event history you want to monitor.
 The script will warn you when this token is coming up for expiry.
+Does *NOT* require python, or the azure API objects, or powershell for linux, etc etc.

 # Usage
 ```